garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/connecting-to-blob.md

 ### Step 1: Creating a Storage Account

-Firstly you need to follow [Connecting to Storage Account](./connecting-to-storage-account.md) guide to make a new storage account and configure it.
-After the setup is completed, you also need to setup the DNS Private Resolver by using [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide.
+Firstly, you need to follow the [Connecting to Storage Account](./connecting-to-storage-account.md) guide to create a new storage account and configure it.
+After the setup is completed, you also need to set up the DNS Private Resolver by following the [Setting up DNS Private Resolver](./setting-up-dns-private-resolver.md) guide.

-After these above mentioned steps are completed, you may go ahead and create a container for Blob Storage by following these steps:
+After the above mentioned steps are completed, you may go ahead and create a container for Blob Storage by following these steps:

 1. Go to **Home > Storage Accounts** and click on your storage account.
 2. Go to the **Data Storage** tab and click on **Containers**.
-3. Create a new container by entering the container name and click on **Create**.
+3. Create a new container by entering the container name and clicking on **Create**.
-4. After creating the container, go to **Security + Networking > Access Keys** section and note down either of the 2 access keys presented to you.
+4. After creating the container, go to the **Security + Networking > Access Keys** section and note down either access key.

 ### Step 2: Accessing the Blob Storage

-After you have created the container, you need to install and authenticate your Azure CLI for easy access to Blob Storage.
+After creating the container, you must install and authenticate your Azure CLI to easily access Blob Storage.
 To do so, you may follow the below steps:

 1. Go to DevBox and install the Azure CLI tool using the following command: